 Available BPM Devices

-As in the case of glucose monitoring, sphygmomanometers from various companies already exist, which have been approved by the FDA and, more importantly, have an application for Apple Watch and iPhone.
+As in the case of glucose monitoring, sphygmomanometers from various companies already exist, which have been approved by the FDA and, more importantly, have an application for the Apple Watch and iPhone.
 You can synchronize all your measurements and track changes using your phone or clock.

 QardioArm Blood Pressure Monitor.
 The main difference of this blood pressure monitor is the lack of a display.
 All control of the device occurs through the application on the phone or watch.
 Supports Apple Health, Alexa Skills, Siri.
 The software is available for both Android and iOS.
-The application can build graphs, determine an irregular rhythm (arrhythmia), interpret results, add notes or reminders.
-You can also send your measurements to a doctor or share with someone you need.
+The application can build graphs, determine an irregular rhythm (arrhythmia), interpret results, and add notes or reminders.
+You can also send your measurements to a doctor or share them with someone you need.